 Instead of appearing, he wrote a letter to Sheriff Charles Shibbel, with an excuse for his planned no-show.
 He wrote: "I write to let you know why I can not appear--I got shot through the foot and it is impossible for me to travel for awhile."
 He also asked that the District Attorney be notified.
 He requested they send any required paperwork for him to fill out, and he stated his concern that his bond be continued.
 He was worried about his future in the area, because he planned to remain in Southern Arizona.3

 But the DA was not sympathetic.
 He told the court to revoke his bond.
 The next thing we know, Johnny Ringo is in New Mexico dealing in mining property sales.
-But by July 1880 he's back in Arizona, and working along with the Clantons.
-He was with Ike and a few other Cowboys on a cattle drive.7 He was living in San Simon, a very small settlement in Southeast Arizona.
-Often he hung out in Galeyville, and associated with Curly Bill Brocius in that town as well.
+But by July 1880 he's back in Arizona, working along with the Clantons.
+He was with Ike and a few other Cowboys on a cattle drive.7 He lived in San Simon, a small settlement in Southeast Arizona.
+Often he hung out in Galeyville, and there associated with Curly Bill Brocius.

-The early part of 1881 Ringo travels to Texas.
-He has a small incident there, falsely accusing three guys of stealing money from him.
-As a result Austin's infamous gun-slinging Marshal, Ben Thompson, arrests him when Ringo's not cooperative.
-He just receives a fine.7
+The early part of 1881 Ringo traveled to Texas.
+He had a small incident there, falsely accusing three guys of stealing money from him.
+As a result Austin's infamous gun-slinging Marshal, Ben Thompson, arrested him when Ringo wasn't cooperative.
+He just received a fine.7

-He again left the area.8 He went to California to visit his sisters in October 1881.
+John Ringo again left the area.8 He went to California to visit his sisters in October 1881.
 Maybe he tried to get back into the family's good graces.
-But with their strong religious beliefs, it was a hard sell which didn't seem to work.3 Therefore, he was in the San Jose area of California when the Gunfight at the O.K.
+But with their strong religious beliefs, it was a hard sell.
+It didn't seem to work.3 Therefore, he was in the San Jose area of California when the Gunfight at the O.K.
 Corral took place - he wasn't in town.

 But on January 21, 1882, Johnny Ringo was in Tombstone.
 It's certain he heard from the Cowboy faction, including Ike Clanton, about October's Shootout.
-He knew the Earps and Doc Holliday were to blame, from their stand-point.
+And from their stand-point he knew the Earps and Doc Holliday were to blame.

 On December 28, 1881, Virgil Earp was badly injured when he was shot that night on Allen Street.
-His brother, not known for timidity, Wyatt Earp - included Johnny Ringo as one of the assailants.
+His brother, Wyatt Earp, not known for timidity - included Johnny Ringo as one of the assailants.
 But there was no evidence ever produced for that.
-Wyatt was able to become a Deputy U.S. Marshal, in place of Virgil, by contacting U.S. Marshal Crawley P. Dake.
+Wyatt contacted U.S. Marshal Crawley P. Dake convincing him to make him Deputy U.S. Marshal, in place of Virgil.

 As reported in the Nugget on January 22nd, Ringo was on Allen Street, in front of the Occidental Saloon.
 And who else was there that morning - but Doc Holliday.
 The newspaper pointed out the history of bad blood between the two.
 They described the action of that day: "words were exchanged and both parties stepped back, placing their hands on their weapons with the intention of drawing and using them.
 Fortunately Chief of Police Flynn was at hand and placed both parties under arrest.
 They were taken to Judge Wallace's court and fined $32 each for carrying deadly weapons."9